rafaelpavan95/rafaelpavan95/README.md

 ## About Me:

-I enjoy working with Artificial Intelligence and Optimization to solve problems and discover new things.
+I enjoy working with Artificial Intelligence and Optimization for solving problems and discovering new things.

 ## Technical Skills: